MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-time-travel.md

 # Tutorial: Time travel with T-SQL in a Warehouse in Microsoft Fabric

 In this tutorial, you will use T-SQL statements to _[time travel](time-travel.md)_ in a warehouse table.
-Time travel means to query at a specific point in time, which is made possible due to [data retention](time-travel.md#data-retention).
+Time travel means to query data as it existed at a specific point in time, which is made automatically possible by Fabric Data Warehouse [data retention](time-travel.md#data-retention).

 > [!NOTE]
 > This tutorial forms part of an [end-to-end scenario](tutorial-introduction.md#data-warehouse-end-to-end-scenario).
 In order to complete this tutorial, you must first complete these tutorials: